 You can buy clove atany grocery store and clove capsules at an Ayurvedic store or online.

 Turmeric is commonly used in Indian, Bangladeshi, Pakistani, and Iranian cuisines.
 This ginger-like spice adds color and a distinct flavor to food.
 Turmeric is also an Ayurvedic medicine that is used to treat bacterial infections, wounds, skin issues, and digestive problems.
-Research has found that a phytochemical called curcumin is responsible for turmeric’s yellow color and medicinal properties.
+Research has found that a phytochemicali XA chemical substance present in plants that helps them resist bacterial and fungal infections and prevent damage. called curcumin is responsible for turmeric’s yellow color and medicinal properties.
 Curcumin is also responsible for having a blood glucose-lowering effect.
 In fact, one study confirmed that patients with type 2 diabetes could lower their blood glucose levels by consuming turmeric (11).

 How To Consume Turmeric & The Dosage